 16. Shoulder blade (Scapular) kinematics (control), strength and dyskinesis

 The shoulder blade is believed to contribute to shoulder pain and injury.
 However, only one study has found an association between these factors.
-This study had 20 swimmers with shoulder impingement and 20 healthy swimmers without history of shoulder pain and shoulder impingement was significantly associated with reduced strength during the scapular strength test after swimming.
+This study had 20 swimmers with shoulder impingement and 20 healthy swimmers without a history of shoulder pain and shoulder impingement were significantly associated with reduced strength during the scapular strength test after swimming.

-However, two other studies did not find these variables as a risk factor for shoulder injury.
+However, two other studies did not find these variables as a risk factor for a shoulder injury.
 Therefore the evidence for shoulder blade strength and control is low.
 However, the methods for measuring these factors is extremely different and perhaps the reason for the differences.